Improving Embedded Knowledge Graph Multi-hop Question Answering by introducing Relational Chain Reasoning: Experiment

-For the evaluation of multi-relation questions which require at least two hops of inference to find the answers, $hit@1$ results on 2-hop and 3-hop MetaQA also achieve better performance than all other competitive state-of-the-art baselines.
-Although our model test results on 2-hop not achieve best score, it is also comparable to other SOTA models.
-It is worth noting that the retrieval-and-reason process of \textbf{PullNet}, which can simultaneously extract answer from both corpora and KGs, is good at reasoning answers over large-scale KGs such as MetaQA.
-In contrast, we can see that our model \textit{Rce-KGQA}, which takes relation chain reasoning into consideration, does not drop significantly but almost remains unchanged when the relational chain hop increases.
+For the evaluation of multi-relation questions which require at least two hops of inference to find the answers, $hit@1$ results on 2-hop and 3-hop MetaQA also show better performance than most competitive state-of-the-art baselines.
+Although our model test results on 2-hop did not achieve the best score, it is nevertheless comparable to other SOTA models.
+It is worth noting that the retrieval-and-reason process of \textbf{PullNet}, which can simultaneously extract answers from both corpora and KGs, is good at reasoning answers over large-scale KGs such as MetaQA.
+In contrast, we can see that our model \textit{Rce-KGQA}, which takes relation chain reasoning into consideration, does not drop significantly in performance but remains almost unchanged when the relational chain hop increases.
 We think the reason may be that the baseline models only consider the question shadow semantic representations, and inevitably introduce noise and incorrect retrieving path over KG.
-On the other hand, since our model focuses on relational chain order and relation type, it is less sensitive to the hop size and robustness on complex multi-constraint queries over KG.
-In summary, these results have shown their effectiveness and superiority when considering the question semantic and its relational chain into reasoning, which largely improves the KGQA performance.
+On the other hand, since our model focuses on relational chain order and relation type, it is less sensitive to the hop size and shows robustness on complex multi-constraint queries over KG.